 This is a small (8 cm long) heavily patinated cordiform Handaxe from the Petit Spiennes Area.
 It belongs almost certainly to the regional Moustérien de tradition Acheuléen.
 For the general public the Mons area (Belgium, Province of Hainaut, Wallonia Region) is famous mainly for its Neolithic Flint mines, which are nowadays UNESCO World Heritage Sites.
 The mines at Spiennes are covering more than 100 ha, the Neolithic mining area of Petit Spiennes about 14 ha.
 Underground flint mining was taking place in this area between 4,4 and 4,2 k.a.
 BC cal, making Spiennes one of the oldest mining sites in Europe one of the most important areas in the country for this periods.

 Anyhow, the Mesvin-Spiennes area is one of the richest regions of early and middle Paleolithic sites in Belgium.
 A sequence of fluvial terraces of the river Haine has been recognized.
-It is constituted by a terrace staircase of 4 levels: the Pa d’la l’iau terrace (MIS12), the Petit-Spiennes terrace (MIS10), the Mesvin terrace (MIS8) and the Helin quarry gravel C (MIS6).
+It is constituted by a terrace staircase of 4 levels: the Pa d’la l’iau terrace (MIS12), the Petit-Spiennes terrace (MIS12), the Mesvin terrace (MIS10) and the Helin quarry gravel C (MIS6).

-This assessment is based on the recognition of a cyclic glacial-interglacial pattern within the sequence and the overlying loess cover, similar to that from the Somme Basin, and is corroborated by bio stratigraphic, geochronological and palaeoenvironmental data.
+This assessment is based on the recognition of a cyclic glacial-interglacial pattern within the sequence and the overlying loess cover, similar to that from the Somme Basin, and is corroborated by bio stratigraphic, geochronological, ESR, U-Th, and palaeoenvironmental data.
 The archaeological of the Pa d’la l’iau terrace content is known from both pedestrian surveys and a small test pit.

-The site of Mesvin IV is of peculiar importance as it provided data on the chronological and palaeoenvironmental context of the human settlement.
-Morphometric comparisons of the Equus remains from Mesvin IV with specimens from other North-West European sites suggest the Mesvin IV fauna relates to an early phase of the Saalian.
-U/Th data provide an age of 250-300 k.a. for the site.
+The site of Mesvin IV is of peculiar importance as it provided data on the chronological and paleoenvironmental context of the human settlement.
+Revised Geomorphology and U/Th data provide an age of 350 k.a. for the site.
 Mesvin IV, initially identified by surface prospection, lies just under the ground surface.
 It is located within two channels cut in Thanetian sands.
 In channel 1, most of the artifacts and bones were lying at the bottom of the basal gravel, on the surface eroding the Paleocene sand.

 Taphonomic observations as well as refitting of bones and artifacts suggest this material was only slightly displaced from its original depositional context.
 Channel 2 cuts channel 1, and does not belong to the Mesvin terrace.
 Material from channel 2 might correspond to a reworking of material from channel 1.
 The assemblage is at Mesvin IV is characterized by a good control of Levallois, discoid and blade technology and a considerable high degree of variability regarding these techniques.